 - An S3 bucket destination already created.

-- An AWS account with the ability to grant Split permission to read,put, and remove data in the bucket.
-Note: We will only remove transactional files created during the transfer.
+- An AWS account with the ability to grant Split permission to read, put, and remove data in the bucket.
+Note: We only remove transactional files created during the transfer.

 Configure integration in Split (outbound)

-- In the left hand navigation, select the initials at the top left, select Admin settings and click Integrations.
+- In the left navigation, click at the top, click Admin settings, and click Integrations.

 - Click Add next to Amazon S3.
 You can also click Warehouse under Categories to filter to Amazon S3.

-- Under Select environment, select the Split environments that will receive S3 data.
+- Under Select environment, select the Split environments that receive S3 data.

 -